Find Affordable College Courses

 68% Women

-University of Central Arkansas comes in at #20 on our list of the most popular colleges offering bachelor's degrees in health professions and related clinical sciences.
+University of Central Arkansas comes in at #20 on our list of the most popular colleges offering bachelor's degrees in other health professions and related clinical sciences.
 Roughly 10,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,870 per year, while in-state graduate students, on average, pay $5,063 per year.
-For the 2020-2021 academic year, 72 bachelor's degrees were handed out to health professions and related clinical sciences majors at UCA.
-Of these students, 68% were women and 38% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,140 per year, while in-state graduate students, on average, pay $5,281 per year.
+During the most recent year for which we have data, 72 people received their bachelor's degree in other health professions and related clinical sciences from UCA.
+About 68% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 References